MateuszSzostek/play-with-heart-front/README.md

 # Owlix Frontend Documentation

+📘 last updated: 12.03.2024\
+📗 last revived: 12.03.2024

 ## Introduction

 This comprehensive documentation serves as a guide to understanding the intricacies, functionalities, and methodologies employed throughout the project's development lifecycle.

 Within these pages, you will find detailed insights into the project's architecture, design principles, implementation strategies, and usage instructions.
 Whether you are a developer seeking to contribute to the project, a stakeholder looking to understand its inner workings, or a curious individual interested in exploring its capabilities, this documentation is crafted to cater to your needs.

+### What is Owlix?

+Owlix is a collaborative platform that bridges the gap between contractors, subcontractors, and individuals responsible for issuing invoices.
+It facilitates seamless interaction and document sharing among these stakeholders, enabling efficient communication and collaboration on various projects and tasks.

 ## Core Technlogies Used